International Conference: Claiming Civic Space Together

 Throughout the conference, it was underlined that the Global Goals (Agenda 2030/SDGs) cannot be achieved without civic space.
 Closing civic space has negative consequences for achieving all of the 17 goals, as explained in this illustration .
 The key message is that if civil society working to achieve the Global Goals are not able to continue their work due to closing civic space, it will be impossible to reach the Global Goals.
 Civil society is furthermore key to achieving the Leave No One Behind principle, as it is often those at greatest risk whom they work to empower and protect.
 And while gender equality and a human rights approach are cross-cutting principles to ensure all 17 Global Goals, goal 16 underlines the necessity of fundamental freedoms and especially target 16.10 focuses on civic space.

-Photo credit: Gerd Kieffer-Døssing, IMS
+Photo credit: Gerd Kieffer-Døssing, IMSCO-ORGANISERS

 SPEAKERS